 Catedral de Sevilla

-The Cathedral in Sevilla, Spain is the 3rd largest church in the world.
-It is breathtaking, a UNESCO world heritage site, the third largest church in the world and the largest Gothic church.
+The Cathedral in Sevilla, Spain is a breathtaking UNESCO world heritage site.
+It is the third largest church in the world and the largest Gothic church.
 The cathedral has an amazing 80 chapels!

 Christopher Columbus and his son Diego are buried in this cathedral.